KSJain/100AlbumsOfiTunes/README.md

 * UI developed in *UI Layout style of apple store* and music app and follows *Apples Human Interface Guidelines*

 ## Development Style
-The app was  developed using a simulation of multi iteration *Scrum development*, with Features split into stories, with unit testing.
+The app was developed using a simulation of multi iteration *Agile development*, with Features split into stories, with unit testin.

 * Design Mocks were based on user requirememnts (Screen G and H)
 * Architecture was made around API response - Data Modeling - Parsing response into model - Finally using model with MVVM to show info in UI